 - Class I - These devices pose low risks to users and don't require pre-market testing and evaluation, other than aligning with general safety controls.
 Teeth whitening devices and products fall into this class, as do examination gloves and breast pumps.

-Does the FDA "Approve" Teeth Whitening Products?
+Does FDA-Approved Teeth Whitening Exist?

 Because teeth whiteners are Class I medical devices, the FDA does not grant them approval.
 These devices must still be registered with the FDA, however, to show they adhere to general safety and effectiveness regulations.
 Once a device has complied, it can legally call itself "FDA Registered" to assure consumers it meets requirements for this low-risk category.